tsackton/compPopGen_ms/VCFqc/cleanup/README.md

 ### Proposed refactor ###

-00_setup_genome.sh: create file of chromosome sizes from a reference fasta, make genome bed 01_genomecov.sh: create a coverage bedgraph for each bam file, sort, compress 02_mergeBedgraphs.sh: convert bedGraphs to bigWig, merge bigWigs, convert to bigWig, make summary file, gzip merged bedGraph 03_write_coverage_beds.sh: output clean coverage, high coverage, and low coverage bed files using sum_cov.awk awk script
+00_setup_genome.sh: create file of chromosome sizes from a reference fasta, make genome bed 01_genomecov.sh: create a coverage bedgraph for each bam file, sort, convert to bigWig, and compress bedGraphs 02_mergeBedgraphs.sh: merge bigWigs, process merged bedGraph, make summary file, gzip merged bedGraph 03_write_coverage_beds.sh: output clean coverage, high coverage, and low coverage bed files using sum_cov.awk awk script

+For this, I assume everything is run in a conda enviroment with all necessary binaries, as this will be the case for the eventual snakemake version.